Sticksword/week9/readme.md

 - [x] A specific, reproducible honeypot setup, ideally automated.
 There are several possibilities for this:
 	- A Vagrantfile or Dockerfile which provisions the honeypot as a VM or container:
+	- A bash script that installs and configures the honeypot for a specific OS
+	- Alternatively, **detailed** notes added to the `README.md` regarding the setup, requirements, features, etc.

+Dockerfile:

 `
 version: '2'